Born to Love logo borntolove.com VIEW CART - $ CONVERTOR - HELP! - CONTACT US - CHECKOUT

 Diaper Service - Diaper services will call once or twice a week.
 All you have to do is shake stool into the toilet and store wet diapers in a disinfected container provided by the diaper service.
 Many take credit cards.

-"Disposable" Diapers - You may never need to worry about clean laundry, but you DO have to buy and lug home heavy packages every week.
+Disposable Diapers - You may never need to worry about clean laundry, but you DO have to buy and lug home heavy packages every week.

 Do-It-Yourself Diapering - Babies are comfortable if they are changed when they need to be.
 Cotton is a soft natural material.
 Numerous studies have failed to show that diaper rash is any more common in healthy babies using cotton diapers.
 It appears that good hygiene is the best way to prevent diaper rash.
 If you use pins, keep them in a bar of soap (out of baby's reach) to make it easier to push the pins through the cloth.
 You might find it helpful to double-diaper at night to prevent leakage.